gucci-ninja/Soft-Eng-Lecture-Notes/4A/4E03/README.md

 - b = probability of pages that are not A
 - a + (N-1)b = 1
 - suppose a = 0.3 and the other b's are 0.1
-- but 70% of the time it is some other page and 30% is A
+- that means 70% of the time it is some other page and 30% is A
 - so a > b but doesn't mean A will be chosen a lot more
 - so if request is distributed arbitrarily,state space of size N!
 - with this assumption, state space of size N